-2. When referring to programming or batch files, a token often refers to a portion of a much larger piece of data.
+2. With programming or batch files, a token often refers to a portion of a much larger piece of data.
 For example, the date: 12/06/2016 could be broken into tokens: 12, 06, and 2016.
-Once these tokens have been gathered, the programmer may use only the portions they want.
+Once these tokens are gathered, the programmer may use only the portions they want.
 In the case of the date example, they could use only the day and not the month or year.